laurentc2/GT2n_for_KLayout/README.md

 ## KLayout technology files for GT2n nanosheet educational process

-Most of the files comes for the offcial GT2N site : https://github.com/azadnaeemi/GT2N
+Most of the files comes for the official GT2N site : https://github.com/azadnaeemi/GT2N

 The GT2n process is also a platform of the OpenROAD-flow-scripts